 Administrative employees of PERS (as a participating employer) are plan members of the System.
 All participating public employers make contributions to the System at the same percentage of salary rate for Regular members as required by statute.
 Actuarially determined contribution requirements for administrative employees of the System are the same as all other employers within the System.
-Employer contributions for administrative employees were \$769,895 for the year ended June 30, 2023, and were paid for by the PERS Administrative Fund.
+Employer contributions for administrative employees were \$997,338 in fiscal year 2024 and were paid for by the PERS Administrative Fund.